Aug 14, 2020

 Unlike a colonoscopy, in which a doctor uses equipment to look for polyps or cancer within the colon of a sedated patient, home-based tests look for signs of microscopic blood in a person’s stool sample to detect cancer, Friedberg said.
 If blood is found—which occurs roughly 15% of the time—a colonoscopy is the next step of screening.
 There are also DNA-based home stool tests available, but the degree to which these DNA stool tests reduce the risk of dying from colorectal cancer is less clear.

 At-home tests have to be done more frequently, every 1-3 years depending on the test, compared to every 10 years for a colonoscopy (assuming the colonoscopy is normal).
 And then there is the fact that patients have to get a bit more up close and personal with their poop.
-For example, the kits that Blue Cross sends out ask members to run a paintbrush over the top of their stool, “paint” the sample on a testing card and mail it back in.
+For example, certain kits ask patients to run a paintbrush over the top of their stool, “paint” the sample on a testing card and mail it back in.

 “There’s some homework for the patient,” Friedberg said, but there’s also homework required to get a colonoscopy—namely, drinking the prep liquid the night before and modifying your diet and medications in the days leading up to the procedure.